Meeting rigid-flex design challenges with Xpedition

 The need to route along curving boards without causing reliability issues due to metal stress

-When you have a curving flex cable and as many signals that can fit with a tight squeeze, you need a special routing algorithm that can follow the contour of the board outline and automatically insert all the signals required.
+When you’ve got a curving flex cable and a bunch of signals that need to fit in with a tight squeeze, you need a special routing algorithm that can follow the board outline’s shape and automatically insert all the required signals.

 Xpedition has several ways to solve this challenge.
 It’s vital that all curved traces be routed with true arcs rather than with approximated segmented arcs, as was common in the past.
 Even cases where arcs were segmented into as many as 64 segments can still get stress fractures due to the arc not being completely round.
 In Xpedition, all curved traces use true arc primitives.